-This lack of care usually happens during the process of the collecting or donating of the hair used for the hair extensions.
+This lack of care usually happens during the process of collecting or donating the hair used for hair extensions.
 Someone will cut the hair, and it drops to the floor and then later collected, then there is a good chance the hair will have cuticles going both up and down.
 This is also when the collection of single-donor hair is critical.

 You must band the hair before it is cut for hair extensions.
-This method is the best method of collecting hair.
+This method is the best method for collecting hair.
 As long as the strands stay in the same position during the shackling and wefting process, then you should have Remy hair extensions once the creation process is complete.

 Manufacturers of hair extensions are more educated now and understand the importance of the entire process and need for quality Remy hair.

 Marketing Terms for Remy

 The term "Remy" can be confusing because so many companies also use it for marketing and advertising.

 Do all companies that call their hair "Remy" actually sell Remy hair?
 Absolutely not.

 We have seen some really cheap beauty store packed hair that had the word "Remy" in their brand name.
 They might not have said if the hair they offer is Remy, which it wasn't, but it was in their brand name so most people would expect it to be so.